 It is proposed that there will be 12 parking spaces for the care home as a whole which includes two spaces for the disabled.
 It also provides motorcycle parking and cycle parking.
 The provision of parking complies with the parking standards in the Edinburgh Design Guidance.
-Unfortunately one of the disabled bays is not immediately adjacent to the main entrance.
-However, it would be impossible to site it closer without having an impact on mature trees.
-Ten cycle parking spaces are to be provided which is in excess of the standards and this will be secured through the use of a planning condition.
+Unfortunately one of the disabled bays is not immediately adjacent to the main entrance, however, it would be impossible to site it closer without having an impact on mature trees.
 Therefore the provision of parking is satisfactory and complies with Tra 2, 3, and 4.